ajloza/Micrograd.jl/README.md

 # Micrograd

-An implementation of Andrej Karpathy's Micrograd https://github.com/karpathy/micrograd in Julia.
+An port of Andrej Karpathy's Micrograd https://github.com/karpathy/micrograd to Julia.
+It has:
  - reverse mode autodiff
  - basic NN
  - No dependencies.